Our committee members are introduced below. For contact details please see the Contact page.

-“I’ve been a member of the BDRS for around fifteen years.
+“I’ve been a member of the BDRS for nearly twenty years.
 I read Music at Selwyn College, Cambridge, and went on to a Masters in Conducting, before undertaking a degree in Theology & Religious Studies to enable me to pursue a PhD in Music and Theology.
 My research has now strayed into evolutionary biology and cognitive psychology; I teach and lecture at the University of Cambridge in these areas as well as the practical musicianship side of things, and am occasionally persuaded to teach Jazz and improvisation at Cambridge and the GSMD.
-Outside of academia I am CEO & Artistic Director of the National Youth Wind Orchestra of Great Britain, alongside my work as a conductor and organist in the UK and abroad, as well as bassoon-playing (of course!).
+Outside of academia I have a major role as CEO & Artistic Director of the National Youth Wind Orchestra of Great Britain, alongside my work as a conductor and organist in the UK and abroad, as well as bassoon-playing (of course!).
 When not making music of one form or another I enjoy boxing, swimming, and long-distance cycling, and take great delight in learning new languages.”

 COMMITTEE MEMBER – Hannah Blumsohn